 Christopher Kahn, MD, MPH

-Associate Professor of Clinical Emergency Medicine, University of California, San Diego
+Associate Professor of Clinical Emergency Medicine, UC San Diego

 Partner, Pillsbury Winthrop Shaw Pittman LLP